-Dr. Gül Özerol is a policy scientist, concerned with sustainability and equity.
-She holds a PhD degree in Governance for Sustainability from the University of Twente, MSc degrees in Integrated Assessment from the University of Osnabrück, Germany, and in Industrial Engineering from the Middle East Technical University, Turkey.
+Dr. GĂŒl Özerol is a policy scientist, concerned with sustainability and justice.
+She holds a PhD degree in Governance for Sustainability from the University of Twente, and MSc degrees in Integrated Assessment from the University of OsnabrĂŒck, Germany, and Industrial Engineering from the Middle East Technical University, Turkey.

 Her research and teaching experience extends over 20 years, mainly in the Middle East and Europe.
 Her expertise and recognition in water, energy and climate governance relies on local, national and international collaborations.
-A core value in her work is co-producing knowledge with societal stakeholders, ranging from local and regional authorities in the North Sea Region to universities and NGOs in Palestine.
+A core value in her work is co-creating knowledge with non-academic organisations.
+These range from local and regional authorities in the North Sea Region to ministries and NGOs in Palestine.
 From 2016 until 2023, she was the senior editor of Fanack Water, an online platform covering water and climate issues in the Middle East and North Africa.

 She supervises PhD and postdoctoral researchers and BSc and MSc students, and teaches courses and gives guest lectures that often resonate with her research interests.
 Since 2022, she has been serving as the educational director of MEEM, the MSc programme in Environmental and Energy Management.